qqmee/massa-bot/README.md

 🇺🇸 English | 🇷🇺 [Русский](./README.ru.md)

-> Sources of Telegram bot https://t.me/hekumatiarubot for [Massa Blockchain](https://massa.net/)
+Sources of Telegram bot https://t.me/hekumatiarubot for [Massa Blockchain](https://massa.net/)
+- Find node by IP
+- Receive notification when a roll is sold

 **Table of contents**